TeddYenn/ShiNyP-guide/docs/10-Index.md

     at: [teddyhuangyh\@gmail.com](#0){.email}.
 The project is actively
     maintained and welcomes community feedback and collaboration.

+3.  **Future?**

 ------------------------------------------------------------------------

 ## Instal**lation Issues** {.unnumbered}

-If you encounter any issues while installing *ShiNyP*, please don't hesitate to let us know.
-The issue may not be unique to you, and by reporting it, you help improve the entire community.
-Below are some common installation issues:
+> If you encounter any issues while installing *ShiNyP*, please don't
+> hesitate to let us know.
+The issue may not be unique to you, and by
+> reporting it, you help improve the entire community.
+Below are some
+> common installation issues:

 -   **R and Bioconductor version mismatch**